Núñez hits 2 HRs to carry Orioles past skidding Mets 9-5

 TRAINER’S ROOM

 Mets: 3B/OF J.D.
 Davis (hip) missed a second straight start but entered as a pinch hitter in the ninth inning.
-Davis was struck in the hip by a fastball from Yankees closer Aroldis Chapman on Saturday. … The injuries to LHP Steven Matz (shoulder) and RHP Dellin Betances (lat), who both went on the injured list Sunday, “are nothing major,” manager Luis Rojas said, adding that the pair “should be getting in a rehab program and hopefully we get them soon.”
+Davis was struck in the hip by a fastball from Yankees closer Aroldis Chapman on Saturday. … The injuries to LHP Steven Matz (shoulder) and RHP Dellin Betances (lat), who both went on the injured list Sunday, “are nothing major,” Rojas said, adding the pair “should be getting in a rehab program and hopefully we get them soon.”

-Orioles: 2B Hanser Alberto hurt his knee Monday against Toronto and might miss this series, manager Brandon Hyde said. … OF Austin Hays (ribs) is expected to resume baseball activities in the next few days and could be back in mid-September, Hyde said. … 1B Chris Davis (knee) remains inactive.
+Orioles: 2B Hanser Alberto hurt his knee Monday against Toronto and might miss this series, Hyde said. … OF Austin Hays (ribs) is expected to resume baseball activities in the next few days and could be back in mid-September, Hyde said. … 1B Chris Davis (knee) remains inactive.
 He went on the IL on Aug.
 21.

 UP NEXT